 |Apam Balik - Malaysian pancake with crushed peanuts, condensed milk, and raisins|

 I bought some Chicken Satay at B$ 1 (Php 35) for 4 sticks and a large Apam Balik or Malaysian Peanut Pancake for B$ 2 (Php 70).

 My titas also bought some noodles, and of course, Nasi Katok!

 Nasi Katok is a Brunei staple dish.
 From the word Nasi (rice) and Katok (knock), this meal has a piece of chicken, rice, and sambal.
 It was created way back when a food vendor was already sleepy to serve anything, but people would still knock on his door for food.
 The usual price for Nasi Katok is B$ 1 (Php 35), and you can find Nasi Katok at almost every corner in Brunei.

 We also dropped by the grocery that day, here are the goodies that I brought home with me:

-It was a super tiring day for our group, but I was happy to experience food market in Brunei.
-We went back the next day to buy some egg tarts for dinner but it most stalls are already closed during the evening.
+It was a super tiring day for our group, but I was happy to experience the food market in Brunei.
+We went back the next day to buy some egg tarts for dinner but most stalls are already closed during the evening.

 B$ 1 = Php 35